 - Criminal issues, contact police: 999

-For criminal issues that are not an emergency, contact the local police on 101.
+For criminal issues that aren't an emergency, contact the local police on 101.
 You can also contact Crimestoppers anonymously on 0800 555 111.
-Always obtain a police report when reporting a crime.
+Always get a police report when reporting a crime.

 Tourism services and products

 For complaints relating to tourism services or products, contact your service provider directly.